Clinical outreach is a core part of our work to bring sexual and reproductive health services to the world’s most under-served people.

 Delivering choice to under-served communities

-Our mobile outreach teams bring free or subsidised services in over 12,000 remote rural locations and urban slums in 26 countries.
-They’re delivering counselling and high quality voluntary family planning services to women and men who would not otherwise be able to access them.
+Our mobile outreach teams bring free or subsidised services in over 30,000 remote rural locations and urban slums in 26 countries and in 2012 1.6 million people accessed services through our clinical outreach.
+Our outreach teams are delivering counselling and high quality voluntary family planning services to women and men who would not otherwise be able to access them.

 In many developing countries long acting and permanent methods of contraception such as intrauterine devices (IUDs) and vasectomies are only available in urban health facilities if at all.